Wrecks

 The Wreck of the Hog Heaven 55ft – 70ft

-The 197′ Mercedes was sunk March 30, 1985.
-As a result of hurricane Andrew and later storms, the bow and stern are nearly detached from the rest of the ship and are twisted as much as 45 degrees to starboard.
+The 197′ Mercedes was sunk March 30, 1985 in Ft.
+Lauderdale, Florida.
+As a result of Hurricane Andrew and later storms that have hit South Florida, the bow and stern are nearly detached from the rest of the ship and are twisted as much as 45 degrees to starboard.
 Her bow is to the North East and is tilted up to seaward.
+Click here for a video of the wreck and adjoining reef.

 The Wreck of the Captain Dan 70ft – 110ft